Crankums/crankums/README.md

 My personal stack includes Ruby💎, Ruby on Rails🚆, JavaScript, React⚛, Redux, Sagas, NodeJs, PostgreSQL🐘, MongoDB🍃 and more.

 - 🔭 I’m currently working on ...
   - Mostly projects for my job at the Pittsburgh Cultural Trust.
-I do a lot of work in e-commerce, but I'm trying to get a handle on infrastructure and ema
+I do a lot of work in e-commerce, but I'm trying to get a handle on infrastructure as well.

 - 🌱 I’m currently learning ...
   - 💎 the Crystal language